shivanshdave/2020-432/classes/class19/README.md

 6. If you plan to request a regrade for Homework 1-4, please [fill out the form](http://bit.ly/432-2020-homework-regrade-requests) this weekend (you have until 2020-04-24 but we might as well get this out of the way.)

+7. You may be interested in [this webinar series](https://statds.org/events/webinar_dsa2020/index.html) which "aims to promptly disseminate the newest data science methods, tools, and findings in response to the outbreak of COVID-19, facilitate the exchange of research ideas, and engage collaborations between data scientists and field experts worldwide to solve the COVID-19 crisis."

-7. Remember, most of us are not working from home, **we are at our home during a crisis trying to work**.
+8. Remember, most of us are not working from home, **we are at our home during a crisis trying to work**.
 The TAs and I would like to help you.
 If you have questions or need some help, please let us know.

 ## Upcoming Deliverables (see the [Calendar](https://github.com/THOMASELOVE/2020-432/blob/master/calendar.md) for a complete list)